icosane/alstroemeria/readme.md

 ## Usage

 Simply drag and drop any video or .srt file into the window.
-You will then have the option to create subtitles, translate them, and generate a voiceover based on the translated subtitle file.
-Note: The voiceover option is not available for .srt files, as it is linked to the source video.
-Before getting started, please select your preferred Whisper model and translation languages in the Settings.
+You will then have the option to create subtitles, translate them, and generate a voiceover based on the subtitle file.
+Note that if you just drop an .srt file, the voiceover option will not be available.
+This is because it uses the audio from the video file.
+Before using, please select your preferred Whisper model and translation languages in the Settings.

 ## Acknowledgments